 But the Conservatives say that a higher income tax threshold, a rising minimum wage and the extension of free childcare will make up the difference.

 Should Labour and the Liberal Democrats follow up on their threats, Cameron could stack the upper house with loyalists to get his legislation through.
 The prime minister can appoint as many peers as he wants.
-But the sudden appointment of 150 or more Conservative members to tilt the balance in the government’s favor would surely raise questions about the Lords’ legitimacy again.
+But the sudden appointment of 150 or more Conservative members to tilt the balance in the government’s favor would surely raise questions about the Lords’ legitimacy.

 Ironically, it are the Conservatives who oppose Lords reform while the largest opposition parties favor turning the chamber into an elected body.